Why Open Heart Shocks People

 Affecting liver enzymes that regulate iron storage (ferritin, transferrin)

-Increasing oxidative stress, which can convert ferrous iron (Fe²⁺) into ferric iron (Fe³⁺), disrupting hemoglobin’s function.
+Increasing oxidative stress, which can convert ferrous iron (Fe²⁺) into ferric iron (Fe³⁺), disrupts hemoglobin’s function.

-Damaging red blood cell membranes, slightly changing viscosity and flow, what you described as “thickening of blood.”
+Damaging red blood cell membranes, slightly changing viscosity and flow, which you described as “thickening of blood.

 So while PFAS don’t literally “build new compounds with iron,” their persistent presence and chemical binding can subtly interfere with oxygen transport, cell signaling, and vascular health.